 The debugger also has a standard interface for several types of terminals, terminal emulators, and bitmapped displays.
 When using the standard interface, commands are entered from the keyboard.
-If you are using the debugger's standard interface, please skip to Chapter 2, "Getting Started with the Standard Interface".
+You should use the graphical interface for the exercises in this chapter.